Search blog

 While the US vs. UK distinction represents the primary difference in quotation mark punctuation, specific style guides sometimes introduce additional variations.
 Academic style guides like APA, MLA, and Chicago Manual of Style generally adhere to American conventions for punctuation placement, but they differ in formatting block quotes, citation practices within quotes, and handling specialized material.
 Professional or academic writing requires consulting the relevant style guide for these nuanced distinctions beyond the basic US/UK differences in comma and period placement.

-Common errors include using quotation marks for emphasis (use italics instead), enclosing indirect speech in quotation marks, and misplacing punctuation relative to regional conventions.
+Common errors include using quotation marks in English for emphasis (use italics instead), enclosing indirect speech in quotation marks, and misplacing punctuation relative to regional conventions.
 Avoiding these mistakes immediately elevates your writing's professionalism.

 Precise quotation mark usage demonstrates your command of English writing conventions and shows respect for both your readers and the sources you cite.
 This attention to detail enhances your credibility as a writer and ensures your meaning comes through clearly.
 With these rules firmly established in your writing practice, you'll navigate quotation marks in English confidently across any English writing context.